Dehradun: History

 Jawaharlal Nehru, India's first prime minister, was quite fond of the city and often visited.
-He spent his last few days here before dying in Delhi in 1964.
-Another leader from the independence movement, Rash Behari Bose, who was one of the key organisers of the Ghadar conspiracy and, later, the Indian National Army was based in Dehradun in his early days before he was forced to move to Japan in 1915 to continue the freedom struggle.
+He spent his last few days here returning to Delhi shortly before his death in 1964.
+Rash Behari Bose, one of the key organisers of the Ghadar conspiracy and, later, the Indian National Army was based in Dehradun in his early days before he was forced to move to Japan in 1915 to continue the freedom struggle.

 Post-independence Dehradun (part of the United Provinces of Agra and Oudh) was merged with three other princely states and made part of United Provinces which was later renamed the state of Uttar Pradesh.
 In 2000, Uttarakhand state (Named Uttaranchal till 2008) was created from the northwestern districts of Uttar Pradesh under the Uttar Pradesh Reorganisation Act, 2000.
 Dehradun was made its interim capital.

 Afghan connection

 Dehradun's Afghan connection dated back to the First Anglo-Afghan War, after which the Afghan Emir Dost Mohammad Khan was exiled by the British to Dehradun.
 He stayed in Mussoorie for over 6 years.
 The Balahissar ward under the Mussoorie municipality has been named after the palace of Dost Mohammad.
 The famous Dehradooni Basmati was brought along by him from Kunar Province in Afghanistan and it continues to be counted as a delicacy of the valley.

 According to Dehradun historian and heritage activist Lokesh Ohri, "Dost Mohammad Khan was fond of pulao and missed it during his exile.
 He brought Basmati rice to the Doon valley and is credited with improving its genetic variety.
 His grandson Yaqub Khan gave Basmati seeds to a Paltan Bazaar trader and asked him to cultivate them in Dehradun.
 Surprisingly, the Doon valley's weather suited the rice and it turned out even better than the variety in Afghanistan."

 Forty years later, after the Second Anglo-Afghan War, his grandson, Mohammad Yaqub Khan, was sent to exile to India in 1879.
 Just like his grandfather, he chose Doon valley as his abode.
 Yakoob became the first Afghan to formally settle in Dehradun.
 The present Mangla Devi Inter College was once the Kabul Palace where Yakoob spent a few years of his life.
 The extended family and servants of the King were also relocated to Dehradun.